-Now, I know what you’re probably thinking.
-Adidas, doing kart racing shoes?
-It seems pretty wild to think about, but as of late, the sneaker brand has expanded into this area with great success and with high praise from kart enthusiasts the world over.
-They offer two types of kart boots, and I’ll be looking at their premium brand that everybody raves about!
+Now, I know what you’re probably thinking: Adidas doing kart racing shoes?
+It seems pretty wild to think about, but the sneaker brand has expanded into this area with great success and with high praise from kart enthusiasts the world over.
+They offer two types of kart boots, and I’ll be looking at their premium brand that everybody’s raving about.

-Lining-wise, Adidas opted to use Nomex as the material for this due to how lightweight and safety-forward it is.
-It’s a special compound material designed to be flame retardant, so if the worst happens in your kart, your feet will be protected.
+Adidas opted to use Nomex as the material for the lining due to how lightweight and safety-forward it is.
+It’s a special material designed to be flame retardant, so if the worst happens in your kart, your feet will be protected.